drflorianberger/TPUCU25/week1/master.md

 ---
 ```

-An important and very useful quantity is the probability current that represents the mean number of transitions per time.
+An important and very useful quantity is the probability current, which represents the mean number of transitions per time.

 $$
 J_{12} = k_{12}P_1.